Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="backend-implementation">Implementation</h3>

-See the implementation of [backend service](https://github.com/Razyapoo/knowledge-graph-browser-backend).
+See the implementation of the backend server [here](https://github.com/Razyapoo/knowledge-graph-browser-backend).

 <h2 id="visual-configuration">Visual configuration</h2>

-The original visual configuration is extended with a set of [visual layout constraints](#visual-layout-constraint-glossary) that are assigned using the *browser:hasLayoutConstraints* property.
+The original visual configuration is extended with a [set of visual layout constraints](#set-of-visual-constraints-glossary) that are assigned using the `browser:hasLayoutConstraints` predicate.

-A visual layout constraint set is a set of [visual layout constraints](#visual-layout-constraint-glossary) to be applied to a graph.
-It is expressed as an instance of the *browser:LayoutConstraintSet* class.
-Individual [visual layout constraints](#visual-layout-constraint-glossary) are instances of an individual layout constraint classes and are assigned to a visual layout constraints set using the *browser:hasConstraint* property.
+A [set](#set-of-visual-constraints-glossary) is expressed as an instance of the `browser:LayoutConstraintSet` class.

+Each [visual layout constraint](#visual-layout-constraint-glossary) must be expressed as an instance of an individual layout constraint class and assigned to a set of visual layout constraints using the `browser:hasConstraint` predicate.

+---

-The next few sections describe each layout constraint class in more details.
+Next few sections describe each layout constraint class in more details.
 It is expected that each node has a [hierarchical class](#hierarchical-class-glossary) assigned.

 <h3 id="visual-group">"VisualGroupLayoutConstraint" class</h3>